 Payment for JTV Auctions Items

 To ensure fair bidding, a valid MasterCard, Visa, American Express, Discover credit card or JTV Preferred Account card will be required to place a bid.
-JTV Gift Cards, JTV promotional gift cards, Brilliant Cash, Stretchpay, PayPal, and credits from returned merchandise may not be used to purchase products on JTV Auctions.
+JTV Gift Cards, JTV promotional gift cards, Brilliant Cash, Stretchpay, PayPal, prepaid cards and credits from returned merchandise may not be used to purchase products on JTV Auctions.

 Your credit card information is only required the first time you place a bid on JTV Auctions.
 As part of our bidding authorization process, a $1.15 authorization will be made on your credit card to validate and verify your method of payment.
 You will never be charged this amount and it will be refunded back to your account upon completion of the authorization process.